jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 It turns out that [there is a sample to address this exact concern!](https://github.com/jamesmh/coravel/blob/master/Samples/HostBuilderConsole/Program.cs)

-I Santa asked if I could briefly share how he decided to implement this.
+I asked Santa if I could share how he decided to implement this.
 He agreed, but I was only permitted to show a very small sample of his system.

 # Scheduling Tasks From .NET Core Console Applications